Yeovil Marsh

 6 RNAS Yeovilton is a large multi-role air station and is home to Navy and Army helicopters.
 It is manned by around 4000 personnel, both service and civilian.

-2 (GR531 189) Go straight ahead to an enclosed (sometimes muddy) footpath (SP A37) with good views to L through woods and after 700m reach tarmac track and after another 200m the busy A37(4).
-Cross with great care to Yeovil Marsh and follow the road through the village for 1Km passing the church(5) to crossroads by tree with seat round its trunk and turn L opposite Marsh Lane [1.9Km]
+2 (GR531 189) Cross road bearing slightly L to an enclosed (sometimes muddy) footpath (SP A37), through woods with good views to L and after 700m reach tarmac track and after another 200m the busy A37(4).
+Cross with great care to Yeovil Marsh and follow the road through the village for 1Km passing church(5) to reach crossroads by tree with seat round its trunk and turn L opposite Marsh Lane (SP Broadacre Farm) [1.9Km]

-3 (GR539 187) Continue for 3Km first on tarmac but becoming a grassy track.
-At a gate continue through an enclosed section then widening to a broad grassy track, ascending gently.
-At the top of the slope is a good view of RNAS Yeovilton(6).
+3 (GR539 187) Continue for 3Km firstly on tarmac to cattle grid by farm, then becoming a grassy track.
+At a gate continue through an enclosed section then across fields on broad grassy track with hedge on L to reach a hard surface track, ascending gently to trees on R. At the top of the slope is a good view of RNAS Yeovilton(6).
 Descend gently to reach road by Drove Cottage [3.0Km]

 4 (GR551 215) Turn L and follow the road for 1.2 Km into Limington.
-Where road bears sharp R beyond pub, go ahead into a track (no SP).
-Follow track as it bends R then L and 200m beyond at T-junction turn L on to broad stony track.
-After 250m track becomes grassy and 80m beyond, where track bears R continue ahead into field keeping hedge on L. Go through the gap at the end of the field and at end of the long second field, go across a track and continue ahead, still with hedge on L. Cross a concrete bridge over a stream and continue ahead on a track to a T-junction.
+Where road bears sharp R beyond pub, go ahead into a track to R of house called Kings Croft (no SP).
+Follow track as it bends R then L and 200m beyond at T-junction go L on broad stony track.
+After 250m at metal gate on R, track becomes grassy and 80m beyond, where track bears R go ahead through waymarked gate into field keeping hedge on L 200m.
+Go through the gate at the end of the field and at end of the 400m long second field, go across a track and continue ahead, still with hedge on L for 300m.
+Cross a concrete bridge over a stream and continue ahead on a track to a T-junction.
 Go straight ahead through four waymarked gates.
 After the fourth gate, bear R along path to road by New Oakley Farm [3.5Km]

-5 (GR537 201) Turn L and after 200m where road bears sharp R go L into path for 80m to stile on R. Head 45 degrees L to far corner to locate bridge.
-(If this bridge is blocked turn to L and follow with hedge on R 50m and go through gateway by electricity pole.Then go R with hedge on R along faint path 200m to reach the second bridge) Follow waymark 50m to second bridge then continue with hedge on L to reach track to the A37.
-Go R for bus stop to Yeovil.
-For Somerton cross the road [1.1Km]
+5 (GR537 201) Go L and after 200m where road bears sharp R go L into waymarked path 80m to stile on R*.
+Head 45 degrees L to far corner to locate bridge.
+Follow waymark 50m to second bridge then ahead with hedge on L to reach a track to the A37.
+Go R for the bus stop to Yeovil.
+That for Somerton is over the road [1.1Km]

 FOR A SHORTER WALK Distance 5.6 Km/3.5 miles